tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server.
 Thus, backend servers function the same as servers operating in Shared Mode.

-As in Shared Mode, if the backend server sends a NewSessionTicket message, the ticket MUST be ignored by servers not negotiating ESNI, including servers which do not implement this specification.
+As in Shared Mode, if the backend server sends a NewSessionTicket message, the corresponding ESNI PSK MUST be ignored by other servers in the deployment when not negotiating ESNI, including servers which do not implement this specification.

 # Compatibility Issues